Dermatology Residency Program

 The education required to become a dermatologist consists of four years of undergraduate studies followed by four years of medical school.
 After graduating from medical school, a doctorate degree is obtained, and one is able to work as a licensed physician; however, further training is required within the field of dermatology.
 Four years of residency training, in both clinics and hospitals under the supervision of board-certified physicians, are required before a resident physician is eligible to become board certified as a dermatologist.

-As part of a residency program, Goodman Dermatology remains at the forefront of research and new innovations in the field of dermatology, while bringing the most up-to-date and evidenced-based treatment techniques to our patients.
-This training, within the context of a trusted community-centered private practice, is a unique feature of this residency and results in high quality care, with an emphasis placed on maintaining close relationships with all our patients.
+As part of a residency program, Goodman Dermatology remains at the forefront of research and new innovations in the field of dermatology, while bringing the most up-to-date and evidence-based treatment techniques to our patients.
+Residents and faculty are involved in the CorEvitas (formerly Corrona) Psoriasis Patient Registry which is a national patient registry focused on collecting and analyzing data to assess the safety and effectiveness of several biologic treatments for psoriasis.
+Additionally, the registry will help physicians across the country to better understand psoriasis as well as the comorbidities associated with the disease.
+Residents and faculty have also published case reports and review articles in several journals.
+This comprehensive training, within the context of a trusted community-centered private practice, is a unique feature of this residency and results in high-quality care, with an emphasis placed on maintaining close relationships with all our patients.
 Goodman Dermatology is proud to train and educate the next generation of Dermatologists and will continue to meet the needs of our community with the highest standards.

 “The nation continues to face a significant physician shortage.
 As our patient population continues to grow and age, we must begin to train more doctors if we wish to meet the health care needs of all Americans.” – AAMC President and CEO Darrell G. Kirch, MD, in response to the 2017 IHS Market Study on physician supply and demand.(2)